cygni/cts2023-turn-cygnicator/docs/README.md

 There are two alternatives on how to flash in this guide.

 Either use:
 - **picotool** provided in the docker image
 - **move UF2 image manually** to the mass-storage device.

-> **_NOTE:_**  For Windows (WSL), you need to manually add USB devices so that they are visible in WSL in order to use picotool.
-[Instructions](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).
+> **_NOTE:_**  For Windows (WSL) and Mac, you need to manually add USB devices so that they are visible in order to use picotool.
+[Instructions for Windows](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).
 It is easier to manually move the uf2 file.

 #### Flashing using picotool